Table of Contents

 3. Search for the right loan

 If you’re undertaking a really huge renovation project and need to borrow a big sum of money, then you may want to look at secured loans.
 Using your house as collateral could let you borrow larger amounts of money at a lower rate of interest.
 You could also consider remortgaging as a way to access larger amounts of money for a big home improvement project.
-But be aware, if you get one of these types of loans and then fail to make repayments, your home would be at risk.
+However, if you get one of these types of loans and then fail to make repayments, your home would be at risk.

 You can use your free Credibble account to check which loans you are personally eligible for – our Silent Search feature lets you browse freely without leaving a mark on your credit file.